AOMediaCodec/av1-mpeg2-ts/index.md

 If an AV1 video descriptor is associated with an AV1 video stream, then this descriptor shall be conveyed in the descriptor loop for the respective elementary stream entry in the program map table.
 This specification does not specify the presentation of AV1 Bitstream & Decoding Process Specification streams in the context of a program stream.

-For synchronization and STD management, PTSs and, when appropriate, DTSs are encoded in the header of the PES packet that carries the AV1 video stream data.
+For synchronization and STD management, PTSs and, when appropriate, DTSs are encoded in the header of the PES packet that carries the AV1 video stream data setting the PTS_DTS_flags to '01' or '11'.
 For PTS and DTS encoding, the constraints and semantics apply as defined in the PES Header and associated constraints on timestamp intervals.
 The PTS and DTS assignment rules are specified in section 5.

 ### 4.5 Assignment of DTS and PTS